awakesid/Meshmerize/README.md

 # Meshmerize
-A bot that can solve the maze.
+A bot that can solve the maze. allow

 ﻿# Introduction